Japan begins accepting applications for local 5G service licenses | The Japan Times

 Applications for the licenses will be accepted at 11 regional branches of the Internal Affairs and Communications Ministry and it is expected to take about 1½ months to review them, according to the ministry.

-In the Kanto region, the Tokyo Metropolitan Government, NEC Corp., Fujitsu Ltd., and cable television service provider Jupiter Telecommunications Co. submitted applications on Tuesday.
+In the Kanto region, the Tokyo Metropolitan Government, NEC Corp., Fujitsu Ltd.,and cable television service provider Jupiter Telecommunications Co. submitted applications Tuesday.

 The metropolitan government plans to create test facilities to help small firms and startups in Tokyo launch businesses using 5G networks, while NTT East Corp. will aim to use the services for its esports business.